gurungsandex/Wazuh-SIEM-XDR/README.md

 Add more agents (Windows, other Linux VMs)

-Enable log collection from services (SSH, web servers)

-Configure File Integrity Monitoring (FIM)

 Create custom detection rules

 I will keep working on similar projects (SIEM, SOC labs, networking, detection rules) and share them here.
-💡 If you try this project, share your results — I’d love to see how you build on it!